richo/wrongisland.org/content/introducing-wrong-island.md

 Wrong Island Con: It is happening.

-Born of a bunch of Australin infosec jerks getting sent to the Wrong Island on our pilgrimage to kiwicon 7 last year, we figured we'd probably best head to the wrong island for a couple of days to warm up for kiwicon proper.
+Born of a bunch of Australin infosec jerks getting sent to the Wrong Island on our pilgrimage to kiwicon 7 last year, we figured we'd probably best head intentionally to the Wrong Island for a couple of days to warm up for kiwicon proper.

 Should you join us?
-Yes you should.
+Yes, you absolutely should.

 - Where?
 The Twisted Hop.
 - - 617 Ferry Road, Woolston, Christchurch 8023